What is Biodynamic Breathwork Trauma Release?

 Trauma is not an idea.
 It is something real that we can feel.
-It's something palpable that takes residence in our bodies and, therefore, can be released.
+It takes residence as tension in our bodies and can be released.
+View my certifications in this modality.

 The Pillars of BBTRS®